snailly-gsc/.github/profile/README.md

 ## Features

 ### Surfior [IMPLEMENTED✨]
-With Tensorflow we developed the machine learning that can protect children from negative contents
+With Tensorflow, we have developed the machine learning that can protect children from negative content.

 #### Screen Mobile
 ![surfior](https://github.com/snailly-hackfest/.github/assets/59524975/f274d11d-a3f9-4b20-b5a1-d318a7377cda)